 Our programs have evolved over time based upon what we have seen work well with our participants, as well as established best practices in transformative learning (Cagle, 2014) and behavior change research.
-As a result, Ecochallenge.org's Ecochallenge Platform and Discussion Courses are built on several key characteristics that have been shown by research to lead to successful behavior change.
+As a result, NWEI's Discussion Courses and EcoChallenge are built on several key characteristics that have been shown by research to lead to successful behavior change.
 The programs are: 1) rewarding; 2) social; 3) personally transformative; and 4) sequential by focusing on changing one habit at a time.
 These four characteristics of our programs overlap, so while they are described separately, it is best to think of these as overlapping and feeding into each other.